JonEilers/analyticalgenomics.org/_annotation/star.md

 fasterq-dump SRR6192935 SRR6192939 SRR6192940 SRR6192942 SRR6192946 SRR6192947 SRR6192948 SRR6192949 SRR6192951 SRR6192953 SRR6251590 SRR6251597 SRR6251614 SRR6251618
 ```

-# checking data quality using fastqc
+# Checking data quality using fastqc

 It's always a good idea to do a quick quality check on the raw data before using it.
 ```bash